atomix/atomix/README.md

 When a Copycat resource - such as a state machine, log, or election - is created, the resource must be opened before it can be used.
-Practically all Copycat interfaces return `CompletableFuture` instances which can either be used to block until the result is received or receive the result asynchronously.
-In this case we just block by calling the `get()` method on the `CompletableFuture`.
+Practically all Copycat interfaces return `CompletableFuture` instances which can either be used to buffer until the result is received or receive the result asynchronously.
+In this case we just buffer by calling the `get()` method on the `CompletableFuture`.

 ### Creating a state machine as a standalone service